EkaterinaBolotskaya/LAPS_dir--hdf5/README.md

    Please see comments above on the difference between the two versions if rerunning the function.

 5. Populate the generated directory structure with your laboratory data.
-   You can organize the data according to the subfields defined in the JSON schema.
+   You should organize the data according to the subfields defined in the JSON schema.
    If you want these scripts to be part of the HDF5, add them into the directory.

 7. Specify the path to the populated directory: popul_dir (if you populated the original directory, the path should be the same as empty_dir).